 - Timelines

 The pCPA is accountable for timeliness in the initiation and consideration phases, but progress in the later phases is dependent on all negotiating parties.
 As such, these should be considered joint targets.
-We’ll be tracking instances where we collectively deviate from these timelines and gathering feedback from participants to further improve process efficiency.
+We track instances where we collectively deviate from these timelines and gather feedback from participants to further improve process efficiency.

 Next steps